tailwindlabs/tailwindcss.com/source/docs/adding-base-styles.blade.md

 You should prefer a plugin if:

-- You want to publish your base styles publicly and make them easy for other users to install.
+- You want to publish your base styles publicly and make them available for other users to install.
 - You want to re-use your base styles across multiple projects in your company and prefer sharing JS dependencies instead of CSS dependencies.